mitocw/latex2edx/docs/macros.rst

 edXdndtex
 ^^^^^^^^^

-This macro causes the specified latex2dnd tex file to be included at the point where the macro is located.
+This macro causes the specified latex2dnd ("drag-and-drop") tex file to be included at the point where the macro is located.
 The tex file will automatically be compiled, using latex2dnd (https://github.com/mitocw/latex2dnd), to generate the XML and images needed for the drag-and-drop problem.

 .. image:: images/dnd-problem.png